12 Must-Track Customer Retention Metrics for Growth (2023)

 • Have an active customer success team

-Customer lifetime value (LTV) represents the amount of money you expect customers to spend throughout their relationship with your business.
+Customer lifetime value (CLTV) represents the amount of money you expect customers to spend throughout their relationship with your business.

 Your business may cater to wide-ranging customer segments, and lifetime value helps you gauge which customer groups are most profitable for your business and, thus, most worthy of your retention efforts.